reduxjs/redux/docs/advanced/NextSteps.md

 ### Naming Convention

 A big source of confusion when it comes to a large project is what to name things.
 This is often just as important as the code itself.
-Defining a naming convention for you actions at the very beginning of a project and sticking to that convention helps you to scale up as the scope of the project grows.
+Defining a naming convention for your actions at the very beginning of a project and sticking to that convention helps you to scale up as the scope of the project grows.

 Great source:
 [A Simple Naming Convention for Action Creators in Redux](https://decembersoft.com/posts/a-simple-naming-convention-for-action-creators-in-redux-js/)